Solomon Islands profile

 The force arrested many rebel commanders, collected thousands of illegally-held weapons and oversaw a slow return to order.
-The military contingent is likely to withdraw in 2013.
+The military contingent withdrew in 2013 leaving solely a policing mission.

 The Australian intervention also provided for the appointment of foreign nationals to government posts and included financial assistance; Australia says it aims to make the country self-sustaining.